Frequently Asked Questions for SPD Students

-The School of Professional Development’s on-campus offices will be closed in accordance
+The School of Professional Development’s on-campus offices are not open to walk-in

-Executive Order, but we are still here to help you.
-Our staff is available on weekdays
+, but we are still here to help you.
+Our staff is available on weekdays from 8:30

-from 8:30 am to 4:00 pm to respond to emails, return phone calls, and process necessary
+am to 4:00 pm to respond to emails, return phone calls, and process necessary documentation.

 How can I get in touch with SPD staff?

 To ensure the fastest response and assistance with general inquiries, e-mail is best.

 If you would like to speak directly with us via telephone, be sure to include your

 telephone contact information so that we can return your call.

 If you are a Stony Brook student, be sure to include your SOLAR ID# and the name of

 your program in your email.